 What credit score is good enough for an unsecured and what credit rating is too low to get a credit card?
 If you’re still building credit or working on repairing your credit score, you may not even know your credit rating.
 Once you apply for a credit check, here’s what you need to know about the results, and the type of credit card you may be eligible for:

 - Can you get a credit card with a 580 credit score?
 Unfortunately, a 580 credit score is typically considered an unfavorable credit rating.
-In this case, the only options for a credit card will be a secured credit card, like the three cards we review in this article.
+In this case, the only options for a credit card will be a secured credit card, like the three cards I have reviewed in this article.

 - How bad is a 580 credit score?
 The lowest possible credit rating is 300, and the highest is 850.
 A FICO Score between 580 and 669 is considered fair, but below average.
 For this reason, consumers with a credit score in this range will have a difficult time getting an unsecured credit card.